Ksr123456789/git-tut/README.md

 18. `git remote rm <name of remote>` : this command deletes remote connection

-19. `git remote rename <oldname> <newname> : this command renames the remote connection
+19. `git remote rename <oldname> <newname> : this command renames the remote connection.

 NOTE :- The name of the remote connection is always used to establish communication between the repos